vanti-dev/sc-bos/pkg/driver/axiomxa/README.md

 # RBH AxiomXa Driver

 Driver for the AxiomXa product version, produced by RBH.
-The server is an access control system which consists of an " Axiom Server" which provides the vendor specific UI for managing the estate.
+The server is an access control system which consists of an "Axiom Server" which provides the vendor specific UI for managing the estate.
 This server also hosts any API access available.

+Axiom itself has the concept of cards and card holders, controllers (which they call networks) and card readers (which they call devices).

 AxiomXa provides three different methods of integration, each with benefits and drawbacks